 In 1969, a girl’s life is not her own.
-Katya Warshawsky’s parents demand she drop out of high school and join a cleaning crew.
+Katya Warshawsky’s parents demand she drop out of high school to clean offices.
 Instead, she runs away, hoping to join hippies, anti-war protestors, and aspiring artists like herself.
 But Chicago’s counterculture isn’t as welcoming as she dreamed.
 Widowed doctor Robert Lewis worries how much longer to keep his medical practice open: he can offer little help to his most desperate patients.
 When Katya—starry-eyed, barefoot, and in trouble—appears in his office, a rash impulse propels him into the turbulent streets of Chicago.
 While Katya hunts for freedom and Dr. Lewis searches for her, they encounter chaos and beauty as they both risk a new unknown life.

 “In this stunning debut novel, Anara Guard weaves together the fragments of a runaway girl’s life against the backdrop of 1970s Chicago.
-Her voice is lyrical and self-aware with a gentle grace that can only come from sympathetic knowing.
-Intertwining mastery over the bildungsroman and a poetic voice, Guard lulls the reader into her character’s painful, beautiful world.”— San Francisco Book Review
+Her voice is lyrical and self-aware, lulling the reader into her character’s painful, beautiful world.”— San Francisco Book Review

 “Anara Guard writes with heart and power, and hers is a confident, moving novel.
 You will never think of Chicago in the same way again, or of what it feels like to be a desperate runaway teenager.
 Her remarkable characters face daunting challenges, realistically and freshly depicted against a backdrop of convulsive social change and pressing moral dilemmas.
 This book is an invaluable time capsule of the Sixties—Viet Nam, the demonstrations, the draft, the counter culture, Tarot cards, collectivism, the songs, the tastes and smells and colors of an era that altered the face of America.
 And yet, it is much more than that.
 Her novel also wondrously dramatizes the timelessness of new families, new lives, new starts, and new stories, such as the unforgettable Like a Complete Unknown.”—Joseph diPrisco, author of The Good Family Fitzgerald and chair of The New Literary Project